 South East of England Bat Conference

-The South East of England Bat Conference is an opportunity for volunteer and professional bat workers in the South East to spend time together: updating their knowledge, sharing best practice, developing their skills and catching up on the latest 'bat chat'.
+The South East of England Bat Conference is an opportunity for volunteer and professional bat workers in the South East to spend time together (virtually this year): updating their knowledge, sharing best practice, developing their skills and catching up on the latest 'bat chat'.
 The day will include spotlight talks from various bat groups in the region, longer talks on projects or sharing new knowledge and a choice of practical workshops.
-There will also be plenty of time for catching up with batty friends or making some new batty acquaintances.
+There will also be plenty of time for catching up with batty friends or making some new batty acquaintances in online chats.

 This one-day event is primarily for bat workers and bat enthusiasts who live, work, or are members of bat groups in the South East of England and the Channel Islands.
 The area covered is: Berkshire, Buckinghamshire, Greater London, Hampshire, the Isle of Wight, Kent, Oxfordshire, Surrey, Sussex and the Channel Islands.